stockgeeks/docker-compose/one-to-run-them-all/article.md

 ## Running Kafka from a docker-compose file

-There are many available options, you can also use the Kafka and zookeeper binaries to pack your own docker images but here I'll show two existing available Kafka images from docker-hub.
+There are many available options, you can also use the Kafka and Zookeeper binaries to pack your own docker images but here I'll show two existing available Kafka images from docker-hub.

 * wurstmeister Kafka and Zookeeper docker images.
 * Confluent Kafka and Zookeeper images.